wackerfra/habit_iu/README.md

---name or -n for the short name of the habit --description or -d for a description of the habit --period or -p for the period how often you repeat the habit as integer 1=daily, 2=weekly, 3=monthly, 4=yearly for example <<< habit new -n "dentist" -d "have my teeth checked" -p 4 >>> use double quptes for the string parameters
+--name or -n for the short name of the habit --description or -d for a description of the habit --period or -p for the period how often you repeat the habit as integer 1=daily, 2=weekly, 3=monthly, 4=yearly for example <<< habit new -n "dentist" -d "have my teeth checked" -p 4 >>> use double quotes for the string parameters

 or copy a habit from a example habit using
 TODO